pipeforce/pipeforce.github.io/docs/guides/transformers/010_basics.md

 ```

 :::tip
-In case no `elseAction` is requiredin the ternary operator, use an empty string `''` in order to indicate this.
+In case no `elseAction` is required in the ternary operator, use an empty string `''` in order to indicate this.
 :::